dautroc/vimos/README.md

   - `to`: The target key or action (supports `^`, `$`, `<esc>`).
   - `modes`: List of modes where the mapping is active (`normal`, `insert`, `visual`).
 Defaults to all if omitted.
 - **ignoredApplications**: List of Bundle Identifiers for applications where VimOS should be disabled.
+  - Note: Terminal emulators (iTerm2, Terminal) are often best ignored to avoid conflict with their internal Vim.

 ## Usage